Eniola-Oluwashola/portfolio/README.md

    - **Data Visualization**: Tools for visualizing data enable quick insights.
    - **Export Options**: Collected data can be easily exported for further analysis.

-By utilizing Kobo Toolbox with our branded data collectors, we improve the efficiency, accuracy, and reliability of our data collection processes, supporting better decision-making and strategic planning.